-Breeding dogs can be a wonderful experience, but can come with lows as well as highs.
-Losing puppies during pregnancy is a devastating experience, though thankfully not that common – only 11-13% of fetuses seem to be affected.
+Breeding dogs can be a wonderful experience but can come with lows as well as highs.
+Losing puppies in the womb is a devastating experience, though thankfully not that common – only 11-13% of fetuses seem to be affected.1

 But why does this happen?
 Is there anything we can do to prevent it?
 We do know some of the reasons why this happens, and thankfully there are some measures that we can take to try and avoid these risks, but sadly it remains a possibility in any pregnancy.

 What is Puppy Absorption?

 If a puppy sadly passes away whilst it is in the uterus (the technical name for a dog’s womb), then there are several different things that may happen to the puppy’s body.
 Absorption is one of these, but there are others, too.
 Which one occurs will depend on the stage of pregnancy, and also on the reason why the puppy died.

 Absorption is where the puppy’s body is re-absorbed by the dam (mother dog), instead of passing out the birth canal.
 It normally happens in the first half of pregnancy (up to around day 30) but can happen later on, too.
 This means that there are usually no outward signs, such as vulval discharge or signs of illness in the dam, that suggest anything is wrong.